What you need to know about the Space Sector Skills Survey report

 “reflecting this observed diversity [in required skills]… there is no obvious single focus for training and development at under-graduate level or above, such that a greater output from a single or small number of training programmes would address a substantial proportion of the recruitment difficulties identified here.”para.
 76, p.
 26

 The software result closely aligns with the results of our report on skills demand for early career jobs, which found 49% of jobs asked for software-related skills.
-The electronics figure by contrast is significantly higher in this new report at 48% vs 17% in SSA’s.
-However, the SSA figure jumps up to 51% if we just look at electronics jobs, so this is probably just a case of biases within the overall samples used for the two reports.
+The electronics figure by contrast is significantly higher in this new report at 48% vs 17% in ours.
+However, our jumps up to 51% if we just look at electronics jobs, so this is probably just a case of biases within the overall samples used for the two reports.

 Within transferable skills, project management is top by a considerable margin at 67%, followed by team work (48%), leadership, business planning, and client management (all three on 43%) [fig. 15, p.
 30].
 These are percentages of those companies who report transferable skills gaps in their current workforce (22%), so though they’re higher than the numbers for technical skills, they apply to a small number of companies.

-Comparing these to the SSA report, SSA found interpersonal and communication skills came out very high at 84% of jobs, but project management was way down at 16%.
-This is likely because the SSA report focused on early career positions, which don’t typically involve management.
+Comparing these to our report, we found that interpersonal and communication skills came out very high at 84% of jobs, but project management was way down at 16%.
+This is likely because our report focused on early career positions, which don’t typically involve management.
 It’s also possible businesses aren’t being explicit in their adverts about wanting this particular skill.

 In both reports, we see transferable skills rating at least as higher and in some cases higher than technical skills, further reinforcing the importance of giving equal focus to both types in teaching and training.